LaunchPadLab/token-master/README.md

 There are 2 tiny bits of magic here:

 1. In Rails apps by default, the Token Master module is included in your `ApplicationRecord` base class.
-However, if necessary, you can add this yourself by include the following in your class:
+However, if necessary, you can add this yourself by including the following in your class:
 ```
 include TokenMaster::Model
 ```